 Practical Development Solutions (PDS)

 Share and exchange best practices in design and building; probe sector cost and quality concerns and consider possible resolution for various issues in policy, process and production; bring in outside experts on related topics; tour recently opened projects; conduct studies among HDC member organizations.
 PDS also presents “Biggest Bang for your Buck” annually at Housing Washington.
-You can view past presentations here:
+You can view past presentations on the member backend.

 Explore the relationship between resident services and asset management, and learn more about funding and the successful implementation of resident services programs.